 Jose Ferreira BVetMed MRCVS

 Jose qualified as veterinary surgeon at Escola Universitaria Vasco da Gama in Coimbra, Portugal in March 2016.
-He started work in UK in April 2016 and joined Harris, Hill and Gibbons in August 2017.
+He started work in UK in April 2016 and joined Harris, Hill and Gibbons Vets in August 2017.
 Jose is also a qualified veterinary nurse, and has been since 2010.
 Back in Portugal he worked in two different referral hospitals and in the last one he was the head veterinary nurse.
-Jose’s areas of interest are soft tissue surgery and emergency and critical care.
-He is interested in starting a certificate in general small animal surgery.
+Jose’s area of interest is soft tissue surgery and he is currently undertaking a certificate in general small animal surgery.
 In his spare time Jose likes to do some outdoor sports, CrossFit and gym.

 Ninfa Garcia MRCVS

-Ninfa qualified on 2015 at Cordoba University in Andalucia, Spain as a veterinary surgeon.
-Immediately after that she came to the UK.
+Ninfa qualified in 2015 at Cordoba University in Andalucia, Spain as a veterinary surgeon and immediately after that came to the UK.
 She worked as a meat hygiene inspector for 11 months (while assisting at two different veterinary practices as work experience), then worked a further year in another practice in the South of Reading with small and large animals.
 Ninfa joined the team here in June 2017.
 In her spare time she enjoys camping in different places with friends, travelling abroad, reading, watching films and TV and also hiking on sunny days.